 - Drinking plenty of water to where your urine should be pale yellow in color.

-- Eating at least 25 grams of fiber a day through sources such as vegetables, whole grains, and fruits.
+22–35 grams of fiber a day, depending on your age and sex, through sources such as vegetables, whole grains, and fruits.

-- Talking to your doctor about medications you may be taking that affect constipation.
-However, you shouldn’t stop taking your medicines without talking to your doctor first.
+- Talking with your doctor about medications you may be taking that affect constipation.
+However, you should not stop taking your medications without talking with your doctor first.

-Pregnant women experience constipation at a higher rate than the general population.
-An estimated 11 to 38 percent of pregnant women have problems with constipation.
+Pregnant people experience constipation at a higher rate than the general population.

-Some of the factors that make it more likely pregnant women will have constipation include:
+Some of the factors that increase the likelihood that pregnant people will have constipation include:

 - increased progesterone levels and reduced hormones called motilin that slow intestinal movement